mumtahena/Transcriptomics_data_model/README.md

 # Description of the data files
 * XSD files the proposed model in  XSD model schema.
+	* geneExpressionTestSchema_V5.xsd is the original XSD schema showing the elements.
+A complete description of the elements can be found at Model_element_description
+	* Gene Expression Lab Report_Template_V5.xsd is the schema for mapped openEHR templates
 * XML files are the instances using the schema.
 	* Sample GE XML_Small.xml: XML instance containing a subset of gene expression from the TCGA patient sample for validation against our XSD schema.
 	* Sample GE XML_Large.xml.: Gene expression instance containing entire data from the TCGA patient sample for validation against our XSD schema.

 # How to run the models